mattgorb/tensor1/README.md

 - Post-Training 8-bit Quantization
 - Quantization Aware Training (8-bit)

 It was written as part of my PhD dissertation, specifically for the purpose of deployment on microcontrollers.
 Each model has been tested on an Arduino Nano 33.
-The models are each simple MLPs (single hidden layer) with 256 hidden neurons and a RelU activation.
+The models are each simple MLPs (single hidden layer) with 256 hidden neurons and a ReLU activation.
 I fuse the ReLU activation into the linear kernel for each model.

 To go step-by-step through the implementation, start in the python_quantization folder.